Council Tax explanatory notes

 If you, or someone who lives with you needs a room, an extra bathroom or kitchen, extra space for a wheelchair to be used indoors you may be entitled to a reduced Council Tax bill.
-The bill may be reduced to that of a property in the band immediately below the band of your property.
-If your home is in band A, you may still be entitled to a reduction even though there is no lower band in the valuation list.
+The bill may be reduced to that of a property below the band of your property.
+If your property is in band A, you may still be able to get reductions despite that band is the lowest band.
 These reductions ensure disabled people do not pay more tax because of space needed due to a disability.

 The following people do not count when deciding how many people live in your home:

-A discount is no longer given for a property that requires or is undergoing major repair work to render it habitable, or is undergoing structural alteration.
+A discount is no longer given for a property that requires or is undergoing major repair work or is undergoing structural alteration.

 Unoccupied properties no longer receive a discount from the date furniture is removed.